 If you find HDR content too dark, setting the Color Temp to 'Expert 2', Contrast to 'Max', Gamma to 'Max', and Adv. contrast enhancer to 'High' results in a noticeably brighter image, as shown in this EOTF.
 Unfortunately, the peak brightness remains unchanged, and whites are clipped above about 400 cd/m².

-Note: The 85" model (XBR-85X850G) has a VA panel, and likely has slightly better color volume.
+Note: Though we haven't tested it, the 85" model (XBR-85X850G) has a VA panel, so we'd expect it to have slightly better color volume.

 Although some IPS panels can suffer from temporary image retention, this doesn't appear to be permanent, as seen in our long-term test.